Ramiii0/XShop-Vuejs/README.md

 ### Starting the Development Server

 To start the development server with hot-reload, run the following command.
-The server will be accessible at [http://localhost:3000](http://localhost:3000):
+The server will be accessible at [http://localhost:4000](http://localhost:4000):

+**Note**: Make sure you have already started the json-server (see Backend Setup section above) before starting the Vue development server.

 ```bash
 yarn dev